10 Types of Bats in South Dakota

 by Life Lenses is licensed under CC BY-SA 2.0

-The Eastern red bat (Lasiurus borealis) is a species of tree-dwelling bat found throughout parts of the United States, Mexico, and Canada.
+The Eastern red bat (Lasiurus borealis) is a tree-dwelling bat found throughout the United States, Mexico, and Canada.

 In South Dakota, this species can be found in deciduous woodlands, where the tree canopy provides shelter from predators and the lower temperatures that come with the changing seasons.